BirdeeHub/shelua/README.md

 The library is exported by the flake under `inputs.shelua.packages.${system}` as `default`, `shelua5_1`, `shelua5_2`, `shelua5_3`, `shelua5_4`, and `sheluajit_2_1`.

+It also exports overlays.
+See the flake for more details.

+### In addition to the library:

-It also exports a `inputs.shelua.legacyPackages.${system}.runLuaCommand` which is a lot like `pkgs.runCommand` except the command is in lua.
+It exports a `inputs.shelua.legacyPackages.${system}.runLuaCommand` which is a lot like `pkgs.runCommand` except the command is in lua.

 `runLuaCommand :: str -> str -> attrs or (n2l -> attrs) -> str or (n2l -> str) -> drv`